 - If you do not have a User Name or Password email your problem to the computer lab coordinatoror ask the lab attendant on duty to email or call her.

-- Students should not save to the desktop or the hard drive of the computers.
+- Restricted Access: students should not save to the desktop or the hard drive of the computers.

 - When the computers are rebooted anything stored in the restricted area of [C:] will be lost.

-- Options for document storage include space on the college network or using a USB flash drive.
+- Other Options: include space on the college network or using a USB flash drive.

 Food and Drink